ww95211/trouble-shooting/README.md

 # How to use
 ------------------
-Put your module events python files under event folder, and Copy all the logs into current folder and then running below command:
+Put your module events python files under events folder(name as: component-name + '_events.py'), and Copy all the logs into current folder and then running below command:
 ```
 python generate_seqdiag.py -cid/-lid/-tid confId/locudId/trackingId